yourWaifu/sleepy-discord/source/compile.html.md

 </aside>
 The CPR library can be found here [https://github.com/whoshuu/cpr](https://github.com/whoshuu/cpr).
 Once downloaded, in the sleepy_discord folder, make a new folder called deps (short for dependencies).
 Inside the deps, place the cpr-master folder in there, and rename it to cpr.
 Open the cpr folder, and take the include folder, and place it inside deps.

 And in the cpr folder, open the opt folder.
 You should see an empty folder named curl.
 You will need to place curl there.
 Go here [https://github.com/whoshuu/cpr/tree/master/opt](https://github.com/whoshuu/cpr/tree/master/opt) and click on curl and download curl.
-Open the zip file and curl folder, and then drag everything in that folder into the curl that's inside the opt folder.
+Open the zip file and curl folder, and then drag everything in that folder into the curl folder that's inside the opt folder.
 And just build curl.
-If on windows, just open buildconf.bat.
+If on windows, just open the buildconf.bat file.

 ##Downloading the Websocket Library
 <aside class="notice">